sana-ccrc/PyEarthTools/old_docs/docs/documentation/pipeline/details/operation.md

 ## Example Implementation

-Here is the implementation of `numpy.reshape.Squish`, to flatten a one element axis of an array
+Here is the implementation of `numpy.reshape.Squeeze`, to flatten a one element axis of an array

 ```python
 from typing import Union, Optional, Any